Workshops

 Why Practice Wu Style Tai Chi?

 Beyond the grace of the movements, this practice offers a profound reset for both body and mind.
-Regular practice improves balance and core stability — vital components for long-term mobility.
-Students often experience a meaningful reduction in stress and a noticeable increase in mental clarity.
-It is a low-impact way to build internal strength, enhance joint flexibility, and find a sense of calm that carries over into everyday life.
+Regular practice improves balance and core stability, two vital components for long-term mobility.
+Students often notice a meaningful reduction in stress and an increase in mental clarity.
+It is a low-impact way to build internal strength, enhance joint flexibility, and find a sense of calm that carries into everyday life.

 What to Expect in Your First Class

-You don’t need to be a martial arts expert or have perfect balance to start — just a sense of curiosity.
+You do not need to be a martial arts expert or have perfect balance to start.

-- The Learning Curve: You won’t master all 108 movements in a day, and you aren’t expected to.
-We break the forms into manageable pieces, building from the foundations of posture and breath.
+The Learning Curve: You will not master all 108 movements right away, and you are not expected to.
+We break the form into manageable pieces, building from the foundations of posture and breath.

-- What to Wear: Comfortable, loose-fitting clothing.
-Flat-soled shoes or socks are ideal for a full range of motion.
+What to Wear: Comfortable, loose-fitting clothing and flat-soled shoes or socks for a full range of motion.

 Frequently Asked Questions

 Do I need to be fit or flexible to start?
 Not at all.
-The Wu style is one of the most accessible forms of Tai Chi — low-impact, slow-paced, and suitable for any fitness level.
+Wu Style is one of the most accessible forms of Tai Chi.
+It is low-impact, slow-paced, and suitable for any fitness level.
 Strength and flexibility develop naturally as you practice.

 How long does it take to learn the full 108-form sequence?
 As Evvy says, it is a long-term study.
-Most students begin to feel comfortable with the basic flow within a few months, and the deeper nuances of all 108 movements reveal themselves over years of practice — which is a large part of what makes it so rewarding.
+Most students begin to feel comfortable with the basic flow within a few months, and the deeper nuances reveal themselves over years of practice.
+That is a large part of what makes it so rewarding.

 Is this a religious practice?
-No. Tai Chi is rooted in Taoist philosophy around balance (Yin and Yang) and energy (Qi), but it is practiced worldwide as a secular system for health, meditation, and self-defense.
+No. Tai Chi is rooted in Taoist philosophy around balance and energy, but it is practiced worldwide as a secular system for health, meditation, and self-defense.

 Ready to Join Us?